AtechPro/AtechPro/readme.md

 AtechPro, but noob at SWE Development

 I love:
-- 🕸️ Building things that *connect to other things*, like dream of hatsune miku (ig i still not watch project sekai movie)
+- 🕸️ Building things that *connect to other things*, like dream of hatsune miku (ig i still not watch project sekai movie), Hand in hand 強い気持ちは

   ![Hatsune Miku](https://media1.tenor.com/m/9XupE5c65cQAAAAC/vocaloid-proseka.gif)